Trace Detection Laboratory - Radboud University

 We aim to develop gas sensing systems that can be deployed in the field for various applications, such as biomarkers detection for precision medicine, fruit quality monitoring, dairy farming, air quality monitoring, process control, plasma diagnostics, etc. Our lab is also open to external parties for analysis using our state-of-the-art instrumentation.

-The group is part of the Department of Analytical Chemistry and Chemometrics at the Institute for Molecules and Materials (IMM), bridging chemistry and instrumental physics.
+The group is part of the Department of Spectroscopy and Catalysis within the Institute for Molecules and Materials (IMM), bridging chemistry and instrumental physics.
 We participate in the IMM research themes Structure and Dynamics of Molecules and Chemistry of Complex Systems

 Highlights